Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 <img style="width: 550px" src="../../assets/img/3-Blockchain/interrogation_small.drawio.svg" alt="Some Pic" />

 Notes:

-If any of the robbers spill the beans and tell the thruth they both loose the game and go to prison.
+If any of the robbers spill the beans and tell the truth they both loose the game and go to prison.
 If both of them lie they get away with it.
 Seems super simple and it should be pretty straightforward that they both simply need to lie.

 Seems like a safe strategy, right?
 But remember than both of them witnessed the same real events of the robbery...

 ---v

 ## Shelling Point

 #### _Detective game_